mwhit74/esap/README.md

 someone paid me a respectable amount and it would remain open source I would consider finishing it because it is kinda cool I in a "You made Excel do what?!" kind of way.

-Motivation (read at your own risk):

-This package was written mostly as a tounge-in-cheek exercise due to frustrations with the employer I had at the time and their insistance on using Excel to do really complex bridge analysis and design.
-Operating on gigs of data in Excel sheets they would leave running over night when Python or literally anything else would have been done in seconds or minutes.
-But their argument was that "Excel is easy and programming is complicated." and I was out to demonstrate that you can make Excel do things it was never supposed to do, things that are very complicated and would be 1000 times easier in another platform.
-To show them it's fucking crippling to use a tool not meant for the job but force it to do what you want it to do because you are too stubborn to change to something better.